-The major objective of the Special Health Services Section is to promote the well-being of the Aboriginal people of Victoria, with particular reference to regions outside the metropolitan area.
+The Special Health Services Section aims to promote the well-being of Aboriginal persons in Victoria, with particular reference to regions outside the Melbourne metropolitan area.
 The service is family-based, and each community health aide has a number of families for whom she is responsible.
-Within the field of preventive medicine, the aim of the Section is to satisfy the needs and wants of Aborigines so that they have a level of health and general well-being equal to that of the general Australian population.
+Within the field of preventive medicine, the aim of the Section is to satisfy the needs and wants of Aboriginals so that they have a level of health and general well-being equal to that of the general Australian population.